IBM/dbb/Templates/Common-Wrapper-Scripts/README.md

 </details>

-### 4.3 - Script capabilities / dbbBuildUtils.sh
+### 4.3 - Script utility - dbbBuildUtils.sh

-The [dbbBuildUtils](utilities/dbbBuildUtils.sh) script is a utility script providing a method `computeBuildConfiguration()` to compute the zAppBuild options and parameters:
+The [dbbBuildUtils](utilities/dbbBuildUtils.sh) script is a utility script providing the `computeBuildConfiguration()` method to compute the zAppBuild's options and parameters:

-* `build type` such as `--impactBuild`
+* `build type`, such as `--impactBuild`
-* the baseline reference `--baselineRef xxx`, where xxx is retrieved from the baselineReference.config file.
+* the baseline reference, `--baselineRef xxx`, where *xxx* is retrieved from the baselineReference.config file.
 * flag to produce test modules (`--debug` in zAppBuild) or modules improved for performance (production runtime modules).
 * the `mainBuildBranch` to configure feature branches to clone the correct dependency metadata collections and to identify the correct offset of changes.